1. General information

 - Conducting and developing other business

-The purposes of using personal data in OP Insurance Ltd and A-Insurance Ltd are, in addition to the aforementioned, to execute granted statutory insurance (occupational accident and disease insurance, and motor liability insurance).
+The purposes of using personal data in Pohjola Insurance Ltd are, in addition to the aforementioned, to implement issued statutory insurance (occupational accident and disease insurance, and motor liability insurance).

 General information about automated decision-making and profiling is available in OP's Privacy Statement at op.fi/dataprotection.